Derek Worlock: Legacy

 In January 1994, along with David Sheppard, he was awarded the Freedom of the City of Liverpool.
-He was appointed as a Companion of Honour in the 1996 New Year Honours, but died of cancer four days after his 76th birthday and one day after the 20th anniversary of his appointment as archbishop, just a week before he was due to be invested.
+He was appointed as a Member of the Order of the Companions of Honour in the 1996 New Year Honours, but died of cancer four days after his 76th birthday and one day after the 20th anniversary of his appointment as archbishop, just a week before he was due to be invested.

 On 11 May 2008, during the Christian Walk of Witness, the Sheppard-Worlock Statue in the form of two bronze doors was unveiled to honour both Worlock and David Sheppard.
 The memorial was designed by the sculptor Stephen Broadbent and was funded by public donations.
 The memorial is situated halfway down Liverpool's Hope Street, which joins both the Roman Catholic and Anglican cathedrals.